Autofocus Retrieval: An Effective Pipeline for Multi-Hop Question Answering With Semi-Structured Knowledge: Evaluation

-\paragraph{Main test results} Table ~\ref{tab:stark_combined}, compares the average performance of AF-Retriever with the reported results of other baseline and SOA methods (including both peer-reviewed publications and preprints) on the three synthetically- and human-generated test sets.
+\paragraph{Zero-shot results} Table ~\ref{tab:stark_combined}, compares the average performance of AF-Retriever with the reported results of other baseline and SOA methods (including both peer-reviewed publications and preprints) on the three synthetically- and human-generated test sets.
 The results on the synthetic test sets are broken down further for each dataset in Table~\ref{tab:stark_synth}.
-Due to the small size of the human-generated test sets (81-98 compared to 1642-2801 QA pairs) and the limited availability of published results of other methods, especially those of fine-tuning-based methods, we present our detailed results on these sets in Appendix~\ref{app_sec:human_ds_results} only.
-The Methods are categorized as either zero- or one-shot methods, which do not require domain-specific training data, or as systems that rely on fine-tuning.
-AF-Retriever achieves state-of-the-art performance across all three synthetic STaRK benchmarks, outperforming all other zero- and one-shot baselines in terms of hit@1, hit@5, and mrr.
+Both tables are constrained to zero- and one-shot methods, which do not require domain-specific training data.
+Due to the small size of the human-generated test sets (81-98 compared to 1642-2801 QA pairs) and the limited availability of published results of other methods, we present our detailed results for them in Appendix~\ref{app_sec:human_ds_results} only.
+AF-Retriever achieves state-of-the-art performance across all three synthetic STaRK benchmarks, outperforming all other zero- and one-shot baselines in terms of hit@1, hit@5, and mrr clearly.
 For instance, with regard to hit@1, AF-Retriever outperforms the second‑best method (KAR) on the AMAZON dataset by 12.9\%.
 On PRIME, it surpasses the runner‑up (4StepFocus) by 17.6\%, and on MAG it beats the second‑best method (HybGRAG) by 20.2\%.

-Taking methods into account that require training on individual datasets, GraphRAFT is the only model that outperforms AF-Retriever on the PRIME QA set, achieving a hit@1 rate that is 39.7\% higher.
-This finding suggests that interpreting highly specialized medical entities, characterized by numerous and diverse node and edge types, is particularly challenging for out-of-the-box LLMs.
-Our extended analysis across multiple LLMs further supports this hypothesis: for PRIME, retrieval quality is stronger influenced by the specific LLM used, whereas on other datasets, several language models perform similarly.
+\paragraph{Comparison against supervised methods and fine-tuned systems} Table~\ref{tab:stark_synth_finetuned} summarizes the performance of supervised systems that require dataset-specific training and typically rely on fine-tuning.
+Despite this training advantage, AF-Retriever retains its superiority in most settings.
+The notable exception is the PRIME QA set, where GraphRAFT achieves a 39.7\% higher hit@1 rate than AF-Retriever.
+This result indicates that interpretation of highly specialized medical entities, characterized by numerous and diverse node and edge types, is particularly challenging for out-of-the-box LLMs, making supervised learning particularly beneficial.
+Our extended analysis across multiple LLMs in the subsequent subsection supports this interpretation.
+On PRIME, retrieval quality is more strongly affected by the choice of underlying language model, whereas on the other datasets performance differences between models are comparatively small.
 Moreover, GraphRAFT’s hit@1 rate drops from 44.2\% to 14.7\% on the PRIME validation set when fine-tuning is omitted \citep{Cle25graphraft}.
-On the MAG test set, AF-Retriever also surpasses GraphRAFT across all evaluation metrics, although the latter consists of fine-tuned components.